CoderDojoZH/resources/flyer-kids/flyer-kids.md

 ### Thymio

-Thymio II is an affordable educational robot:

-- providing a large number of sensors and actuators,
-- allowing interactions based on light and touch,
-- with graphical and text programming.
+Thymio II is an affordable educational robot providing a large number of sensors and actuators, allowing interactions based on light and touch, with graphical and text programming.

 ## content 2